sourcegraph/sourcegraph-public-snapshot/internal/catalog/CATALOG.md

 (In the future, this will be configurable to support multiple branches per repository.)

 - **Source locations:** Where the code for this component lives, defined as a list of paths inside repositories.
-Paths may refer to the root (for the entire repository) or subpaths (for a specific directories inside the repository).
+Paths may refer to the root (for an entire repository) or subpaths (for a specific directories or files inside a repository).
+The first source location is the primary source location.

 ### Component ownership